Skip to content

 # The SVG content already contains all interactivity via foreignObject + embedded JS

-return _to_html(board, svg_content, background, executor, merged_variables)
+return to_html(face, svg_content, background, executor, merged_variables)

 elif format == "png":